danielcorin/blog/content/posts/2023/language-model-schema-and-object-gen.md

 I could write some JSON by hand.
 I could build a fancy UI form and using autocompletion to help speed up filling in all the fields.
 I could build a file uploader and design an file upload schema then transform all my product descriptions to match that, then transform the uploaded file into the JSON schema.
-All of the above are time consuming and often error prone, yet I've seen production systems that have made use of all of these approaches.
+All of the above are time-consuming and often error prone, yet I've seen production systems that have made use of all of these approaches.
-I know in the end I need objects with my schema described above, so let's see if we can go straight from product description to valid JSON objects.
+I know in the end I need objects with my schema described above, so let's see if we can go straight from product descriptions to valid JSON objects.

 Take [this product](https://www.apple.com/newsroom/2005/09/07Apple-Introduces-iPod-nano/) announcement from Apple for the iPod Nano.
 Let's write a prompt for the language model to extract the product data: